International planning systems / International urban planning

 2. to convey current tasks, problems and planning approaches in urban planning in different countries.

-In detail, the course offers an overview of planning systems in Europe and other European countries and conveys the basics and characteristics of different planning cultures that planning practice has to deal with.
-In addition, several small exercises will be used to test critical reflection on urban planning issues, particularly in comparison with Germany.
-Contradictory developments, perceptions and paradigms will also be highlighted.
-Students will also be presented with current planning methods and problems.
-In the exercise part of the course, students will work in groups to supplement material for an existing course wiki on planning systems in different countries with selected examples of urban development.
+In detail, the course provides an overview of planning systems and urban planning approaches in Europe and other European countries and teaches the basics and characteristics of different planning cultures and cross-border planning approaches that planning practitioners must deal with.
+Students are also presented with contrasting developments, perceptions, and paradigms.
+In addition, two classroom exercises are used to test critical reflection on urban planning issues and planning systems, particularly in comparison with Germany.
+Current planning trends and challenges are also highlighted.
+In the practical part of the course, students work in groups to create a poster on planning systems in different countries with selected examples of urban development.
+No prior knowledge of planning systems beyond the course materials is required.

 Materials